-(2) The Director or designee may be provided in administree by Director or designee in writing.
 (2) The Director or designee may reallocate between funding sources at his/her discretion during the term of the contract, including to utilize and maximize any additional funding or FFP provided by local, State, or Federal law, regulation, policy, procedure, or program.
 The Director or designee also reserves the right to reallocate between funding sources in the year end cost settlement.
 Reallocation of funding sources does not alter the Maximum Contract Amount and does not require an amendment to the contract.

 (3) Source of Medi-Cal match is State and Local Funds including but not limited to Realignment, MHSA, General Fund, Grants, Other Departmental and SB 163.
-MHS Assessment and MHS Therapy services may only be provided by licensed, registered or waivered Mental Health clinicians, or graduale

-MHS Assessment and MHS Therapy services may only be provided by licensed, registered or waivered Mental Health clinicians, or graduale student interns under direct supervision of a licensed, registered or waivered Mental Health clinician.
+MHS Assessment and MHS Therapy services may only be provided by licensed, registered or waivered Mental Health clinicians, or graduate student interns under direct supervision of a licensed, registered or waivered Mental Health clinician.